This lovely Lemon Cake is a family favorite dessert. Made with lemon juice, lemon zest and buttermilk, it's the perfect cake for lemon lovers!

 When it comes to desserts, a lovely lemon cake ranks pretty high on my list.

-We certainly don’t want to eat the same cake for days.
-With this smaller lemon cake recipe, we can enjoy a lovely lemon cake fresh out of the oven with not much leftover.
+With this smaller lemon cake recipe, you can enjoy a lovely lemon cake fresh out of the oven with not much leftover.

 Truth is, I actually use this pan a lot.
 The cake comes out of it so easily and I don't need to add anything to "decorate" the cake.
 I think this lemon cake is lovely on it's own.